-After all the problems with the PlayStation 3, the PlayStation 4 was a relief to Sony fans.
-Unfortunately, though, while it was improved, the PlayStation 4 isn’t perfect.
-It is still prone to any of the malfunctions of any other console.
-The two main ones that you might find yourself dealing with are the noise level of the fan and overheating issues.
+The two main problems that you might find yourself dealing with while owning a PS4 or PS4 Pro are the noise levels of the fan and overheating issues.
 It is rare, though, that you can’t fix these problems on your own and we are even going to teach you to a variety of ways to handle these issues yourself.

-In this guide we’re going to tell you how to fix PS4 overheating and fan noise problems in a variety of ways.
+In this guide we’re going to tell you .
 You can check out the table of contents below to find the section that fits your specific needs.
-And if you feel that purchasing a PlayStation cooling system will help to alleviate your overheating and dust issues, we’ve got a section covering the top PS4, PS4 SLim, and PS4 Pro cooling fans.
+And if you feel that purchasing a PlayStation cooling system will help to alleviate your overheating and dust issues, we’ve got a section covering the top PS4, PS4 Slim, and PS4 Pro cooling fans.

 How to fix common PS4 overheating problems